 Once Discovery was completed, responses were tabulated and recommendations for building negotiating confidence and competencies, and moving from a reactive mode of negotiating to a proactive mode, were made to management.

 Working closely with the insurer’s training department, we customized negotiating training designed to build confidence and provide alternatives to client requests for free, custom reports.
-We helped the service reps. understand and clearly articulate the insurer’s value proposition and full spectrum of services.
+We helped the service reps. understand and clearly articulate the insurer’s value proposition and full spectrum of services to company clients.

 The training not only had to contain basic negotiating skills, but it had to be job-specific and needed to resonate immediately with the service reps.
 There was a natural tendency not to want to disappoint or anger clients who had become accustomed to requesting and receiving free custom reports for many years.